LayBraid/RPG/README.md

 ## Usage

-*To compile the game, you'll need the SFML installed on your PC and the CSFML binding of it.*
+*To compile the game, you'll need the SFML installed on your PC and the CSFML binding of it.*<br>
-Get in the directory and use the `make` command in your terminal.
-Then just type `./my_rpg` and you're good to go !
+Get in the directory and use the `make` command in your terminal.<br>Then just type `./my_rpg` and you're good to go !

 ###### Made by *Aymeric Chaverot*, *Arthur Pahon*, *Eddie Klai* and *Oscar Malandin*.